 Escrow Closing Costs and Other Third-party Fees: What You Should Know

 Whether you’re purchasing or refinancing a home, there will be closing costs.
-These costs include items such as fees for processing, title insurance, closing, title search, mortgage taxes, appraisals, and more.
+These costs include items such as fees for processing, title insurance/search (title closing fee), mortgage taxes, appraisals, closing, and more.
 They’re necessary costs of doing business and are subject to change.
 Closing costs can vary depending on where you live, the mortgage lender you’re working with, and the property’s sales price.

 Within closing costs, there are third-party fees.
 These fees come from companies that don’t work for mortgage lenders yet provide essential services like escrow.
 Escrow is when an impartial third party holds on to funds and distributes them accordingly to process a transaction.
 The funds, also known as earnest money, is typically held in an escrow account by an escrow officer or attorney.
 Escrow costs cover the final closing paperwork and handle the exchange of funds and recording of deeds.
 Keep in mind, that each individual service comes with its own fee.

 There are common misconceptions about the relationship between closing costs and escrow fees.
 Explore escrow fees, other third-party costs, and key mortgage terminology that you should know before closing on a home.

 The term "escrow closing costs" is a bit misleading.
 To clarify, escrow fees are a specific part of closing costs and vary depending on which company you use.
 Escrow fees can also vary significantly based on the property’s purchase price.

 What are escrow fees?